vincentjzy/OpenCorr/README.md

 >2021.11.16, Implement the calculation of 2D and 3D strains for surface measurement.
 >
 >2022.04.27, A major update, including (i) introduction of nanoflann to speed up the searching for nearest neighbors in Feature Affine method and strain calculation; (ii) update of the third party libraries (Eigen and OpenCV) to the latest stable version; (iii) regularization of the codes.
+>
+>2022.05.03, Estimation of parallax for epipolar constraint aided matching, and an example of stereo matching and reconstruction combining the methods using SIFT feature and epipolar constraint.

 # Instructions